CompuTec/computec-docs/docs/labels/setup/configuration/https-configuration.md

 ```

-After making this change in the configuration file, restart the CompuTec Label Service.
+Save the changes and restart the CompuTec Labels Service for the new settings to take effect.

 ## How to check if the configuration works

-You can open this URL in a web browser and see if it returns defined printers in CompuTec Labels in JSON format:
+If configured correctly, the browser should return a JSON response listing the licensed printers.

 `https://<your_server>:<your_port_from_the_configuration_file>/API/LabelPrint/GetLicensedPrinters`

+---